Hold the Salt

 - Water Retention: Taking in too much salt can cause to retain an average of 1.5 liters of extra fluid.
 Pour this much water into a bottle and feel how much it weighs, or simply look at it and think about how that much extra water in your body might affect your health and your appearance.

 Speaking of appearance, too much salt can have a big impact on how you look and how you feel about yourself.
 We just mentioned that salt can cause your body to hold onto an excessive amount of fluid.
 This alone is enough to make your clothes feel tighter, and cause you to feel a little discouraged when you look in the mirror.
 But salt can also affect your facial structure and the health of your skin.
-Just like the how rest of your body retains water, so does your face.
+Just like how the rest of your body retains water, so does your face.
 This most often shows up in the form of puffy cheeks or relentless bags under the eyes.
 Additionally, you become thirsty when you consume too much salt because it is dehydrating.
 That dehydrating effect extends to your skin as well.
 Your skin can lose its moisture balance and become dry and scaly.
 Would you like to know what is worse that puffy eyes and dry skin?
 When your skin loses moisture, your oil glands can become over stimulated in an attempt to compensate for the moisture loss.
 This results in the dermatological mess of acne breakouts on dry skin, leaving you not knowing what direction to approach your skin issues from.
 Before spending large amounts of money on products that will likely counteract each other in an attempt to regain your healthy skin, try reducing the salt in your diet for just one week and notice how improved your skin becomes in such a short amount of time.

 Most people are completely unaware that they are exceeding the daily suggested amount of sodium intake.
 This is because it is found in so many places that you might not be expecting it.
 Reducing your salt intake requires more effort than just putting down the salt shaker.
 Here are a few tips to reduce your daily salt intake and some advice of which foods to avoid.